-Note how the OCAML interpreter uses the notation module Circ : CIRC to indicate that the Circ structure has the CIRC signature.
+Note how the OCAML interpreter uses the notation module Circ: CIRC to indicate that the Circ structure has the CIRC signature.

 Signatures can be used to hide module components.
 When a module is given an explicit signature, only the names mentioned in the signature are exported from the module; no other names can be extracted from the module.
-For example, we can defined a restricted version Circres of the Circ module as follows:
+For example, if sq were intended as a local shorthand and not a function for export, we could have redefined its signature thus: